 For a banker to nail the logic and analysis is a matter of basic competence.
 The client won’t be laughing about you once you leave the room; well done.

 Ethos is a bit trickier.
-Credibility is key, which is why banks need to emphasize their deal experience.
+Credibility is key, which is why banks need to emphasise their deal experience.
 No one wants to trust their finances to amateurs.
 Clients are looking for seasoned pros, not rookies.

-Clients’ eyes glaze over when your present pages of deal tombstones and rankings.
+Clients’ eyes glaze over when you present pages of deal tombstones and rankings.
 Number one house for southern European corporate bonds for companies beginning with ‘B’ that priced on a Tuesday?
 How to distinguish between you and the bank that dominates that scene for Wednesday execution?

 Again, your competence is to some extent assumed.
 You’re in the room with them after all, and you’ve probably been bombarding them with market updates on the regular for years.

 If you’re still with me, it’s because I am doing the thing that will help you pitch.
 I’m telling you a story.
 I’m bringing experience to life.
-Don’t tell your client you’re the best — how dull — show them!
+Don’t tell your client you’re the best — how dull!
+Show them.

 Watch them lean in as you bring your experience to life through the struggle of some of the deals you did.
 Make your client live through the highs and lows of a company you brought to market and the problems you overcame.
 Give them pathos.